 Additionally, if you're the type who wants maximum rewards and is willing to think through the strategy a bit, Discover it® Cash Back pairs well in your wallet with a flat-rate, no annual fee credit card like Chase Freedom Unlimited®.
 How does it pair well?
 Here's the deal:

 As is the case with any rotating categories cash-back card, you have to be willing to use a bit of strategy if you want to realize the full potential rewards of this card.
-If you're not someone who wants to keep up with using your card in the quarterly bonus categories, you'd likely earn more rewards with a flat-rate credit card like the Capital One® Quicksilver® Card - 0% Intro APR for 15 Months (then, 14.74% - 24.74% (Variable)) that offers a flat 1.5 percent back on all your purchases.
-Or, if you're wanting a little strategy, but not one that changes quarterly, you might consider a tiered cash-back rewards card like the Blue Cash Everyday® Card from American Express that offers 3 percent back at U.S. supermarkets (up to $6,000 spent annually), 2 percent back at U.S. gas stations and select U.S. department stores, and and 1 percent on your other purchases (Terms apply.
+If you're not someone who wants to keep up with using your card in the quarterly bonus categories, you'd likely earn more rewards with a flat-rate credit card like the Capital One® Quicksilver® Cash Rewards Credit Card (then, 16.24% - 26.24% (Variable)) that offers a flat 1.5% back on all your purchases.
+Or, if you're wanting a little strategy, but not one that changes quarterly, you might consider a tiered cash-back rewards card like the Blue Cash Everyday® Card from American Express that offers 3% back at U.S. supermarkets (up to $6,000 spent annually), 2% back at U.S. gas stations and and 1% on your other purchases (Terms apply.
 See Rates and Fees).

 Discover it® Cash Back vs. Chase Freedom®